 If you’re going to Boston in the hopes of seeing some theater, then Found Hotel Boston Common may be the place for you since it is in the Theater District of Boston.

-Do not let the name fool you; you can sleep in dorms here!
+Do not let the name fool you; you can sleep in a mixed dorm here!

 Private room configurations can sleep up to four people and have private washrooms with complimentary toiletries, and a television.